Estimated reading time: 7 minutes

-As a remote worker, I’ve encountered many of the classic pitfalls of remote work.
+Managing remote teams, I’ve encountered many of the classic pitfalls of remote work.
 I know just how frustrating and counterproductive remote work can be, just as much as I’ve enjoyed the benefits it’s brought to my life.

-As a remote manager, or prospective remote manager, you’ve probably had the same frustrations.
+As a remote teams manager or prospective remote manager, you’ve probably had the same frustrations.
 Anyone who’s managed a remote team knows that it’s a different game than managing on-site.

 Remote managers need to make the extra effort to communicate and connect with their team, even about the simplest things.

 Managers can also struggle with setting expectations about productivity and work hours, especially with new hires.

 Fortunately, you don’t have to struggle with the same challenges that I have.
 And you don’t have to take my word for it, as I’ve spoken with remote managers who have solved the three classic pitfalls of remote work transitions.

 Here are three mistakes you need to be aware of: